bosetridib/Volatility_Modelling/README.md

 ![alt text](https://github.com/bosetridib/Volatility_Modelling/blob/main/images/NLSVolatile1.jpeg " NLS Volatile-1")

 In the first part the three parameters of the volatile processes are estimated by using the optim function, and in the second part the parameters are estimated by minimizing the RSS.
 Note that in both of these parts, the wf_iteration is estimated.
-It is in the third part where the wf_iteration is assumed to be known (estimates can be used from the above two parts).
+It is in the third part where the wf_iteration is assumed to be known (estimations from the above two parts can be used).

 ![alt text](https://github.com/bosetridib/Volatility_Modelling/blob/main/images/NLSVolatile2.jpeg " NLS Volatile-2")